The towing addition to your policy is pretty straight forward. One of two things happen in this situation:

 Enter your ZIP code for a FREE online car insurance quote today!

-Under what circumstances do my towing and labor coverage become available?
+Under what circumstances is towing and labor coverage become available?

 It doesn’t matter if your car just up and stops moving or if you are in a major accident and your car is smashed up; you have access to the same service in either situation!